PoonLab/sup/doc/indels.md

 The concessions we must make to account for the alignment to the reference - rather than to other short reads - highlights the importance of choosing a good reference sequence.
 If only there were a good clustering method that incorporated spatial information so that researchers could choose a reference sequence from the most likely cluster...

+# Alternatives

+- The numerators are based on phred scores, but could also be based on raw counts.
+This would lead to many improper fractions, but we have no requirement that the results add to 1 since they become parameters in the Dirichlet distribution.